aditya172926/leaflet/README.md

-# Leaflet
+# Stomata

-> **Note**: Leaflet is currently under development and more features and fixes are upcoming
+> **Note**: Stomata is currently under development and more features and fixes are upcoming

-**Leaflet** is a CLI tool for **collecting and visualizing system metrics** in real-time.
+**Stomata** is a CLI tool for **collecting and visualizing system metrics** in real-time.
 It provides a lightweight, terminal-based dashboard to monitor memory, swap, CPU, and other resources with a clean interface.
-Right now Leaflet is very minimalistic and will introduct new features as the development goes on.
+Right now Stomata is very minimalistic and will introduct new features as the development goes on.

 ---